vdisarlo/vdisarlo/README.md

 - 👋 Hi, I’m @vdisarlo
 - 👀 I’m interested in Mathematics, Geometry, and Data Science.
-- 🌱 I’m Machine Learning an
 - 💞️ I am interested in applications of data science to social good.
 - 📫 How to reach me : email me on v.disarlo@gmail.com